andrzej-stasinski/app-list-todo-using-REST-API-in-react/README.md

 * validate input - prevents you from typing empty input, using Ref
 * get data from REST API & add task to REST & change property done in REST API
   - server REST API is needed
-  - data use in REST as example
+  - data in REST as example
   - [
         {
         "text": "Task 1 from REST API",